 Any University employee or student has the right to call the police "911" emergency line for any concern he or she believes warrants such a response.
-However, if an employee or student believes the situation is such that time is critical, the employee should call both "2911" first then "911" so that the University's Campus Safety Department can make an initial response and direct the response of assisting emergency personnel.
+However, if an employee or student believes the situation is such that time is critical, the employee should call both "2911" first then "911" so that the University's Campus Safety Department can make an initial response and also direct the response of assisting emergency personnel.

-The entire Emergency Action Plan can be reviewed on the University website at: http://www.life.edu/campus-life-pages/campus-safety/emergency-action-plan/
+The entire Emergency Action Plan can be reviewed on the University website at: www.life.edu/info/info-basic/info-basic-eap